SpiNNakerManchester/SpiNNakerManchester.github.io/2015.006.AnotherFineProductFromTheNonsenseFactory/MappingAlgorithms.md

 </algorithms>
 ```

-4. Replace PATH_TO_GIT_CLONE in the xml file with the absolute path to the git clone from before.
+4. Replace PATH_TO_GIT_CLONE in the XML file with the absolute path to the git clone from before.
 5. modify your .spynnaker.cfg file to include the following lines:

 ```